-The Student Life and Development Master Calendar for events can be accessed through each student's/staff person's Outlook email.
-All co-curricular activities must be cleared and registered on the master calendar in this office.
+The Student Life and Development Master Calendar for events can be accessed through Astra by logging in with your log in and password (same for your Lincoln email account).
 Academic classes scheduled through the Registrar's Office take priority over other program types when the use of a classroom is requested.
 The Office of Communications maintains the University's master calendar.

 Once the calendar is established for the academic year, priority is based on the request that was submitted.
 Specific questions regarding policies/procedures for students and faculty reserving dates, time and space for events may be addressed in the Office of Student Life and Development.
-Non-university organizations may request use of University space at any time; however the request can only be made through the Office of Special Events (484-365-7434).
-Email confirmation for requests is provided when the request is filed.
+Non-university organizations and off campus entities may request use of University space at any time; however the request can only be made through the Office of Special Events (484-365-7434).
 Special circumstances may preclude definite confirmation until one month before the requested date.